direktt/direktt-plugin/guides/developer-guide.md

 ### Channels & Channel Admins

 - **What is a channel?**
-  A channel is your dedicated customer space—a private chat environment for your business and its audience.
+  A channel is your dedicated customer space - a private chat environment for your business and its audience.
 - **How does admin work?**
   - Each channel is managed by a single administrator (the creator).
   - One admin can manage multiple channels.